sertit/eoreader/README.md

 EOReader allow you to create internal STAC catalogs directly from raw data.

 > [!NOTE]
 > 💡 EOReader handles data from the past!
-> Legacy format are mostly supported and if not, they can be requested by creating an issue with the `legacy_format` label..
+> Legacy format are mostly supported and if not, they can be requested by creating an issue with the `legacy_format` label.
 > This is super useful if you need to create an internal STAC catalog with old data.

 ## ⚡️ Quickstart